 Professional organizations often choose to set a national standard of practice to which every member is held.
 Speech-Language Pathologists may apply for ASHA certification as it is a voluntary, nationally recognized credential.
 Because certification is voluntary, there are no penalties for professionals who do not obtain it.

 When I graduate, will I get a license and certification?

 After successfully completing the requirements to earn a master's degree in Speech-Language Pathology, you will be able to look for a job and then apply for a license in the state in which you work and ASHA certification.
-Before ASHA and the state give your certification and license, you must first pass the PRAXIS examination and complete a 9-month post-graduate clinical fellowship year (CFY).
+Before ASHA and the state offer you the appropriate credentials, you must first pass the PRAXIS examination and complete a 9-month post-graduate clinical fellowship year (CFY).

 We report to the CAA the following information each year about our program: